AnirudhIV/GEO_auditor/README.md

    out of scope now — the brief explicitly says skip a database unless actually needed, and one audit in time doesn't need persistence.)
-5. **Category-aware benchmarks** — "restaurants in your fact-density bracket average X" — would need a corpus of prior audits we don't have yet.
+5. **Category-aware benchmarks** — "restaurants in your fact-density bracket average X" — would need a corpus of prior audits I don't have yet.

 ## Project structure